-Also in at least potential contrast to the pragmatic and prospective policy purposes embodied in the goal of "adequate" compensation to IPR owners found in Section 6.1 of the ETSI IPR Policy is the Horizontal Cooperation Guidelines proposal to measure what is "fair and reasonable" by reference to "the economic value of the patents" (Horizontal Cooperation Guidelines para 284).
-While "economic value" could be defined so many ways that it may in practice be as open as "fair and reasonable", on its face it introduces terminology foreign to the IPR policy of ETSI (and that of ANSI), and suggests a retrospective focus (on the "value" of past innovation) rather than the prospective and motivational focus that is native to the theory of patents.
-Certainly the "plain language" of the ETSI IPR Policy does not point in that new direction.
+Also in at least potential contrast to the pragmatic and prospective policy purposes embodied in the goal of 'adequate' compensation to IPR owners found in Section 6.1 of the ETSI IPR Policy is the Horizontal Cooperation Guidelines' proposal to measure what is 'fair and reasonable' by reference to 'the economic value of the patents'.
+While 'economic value' could be defined so many ways that it may in practice be as open as 'fair and reasonable', on its face it introduces terminology foreign to the IPR policy of ETSI (and that of ANSI), and suggests a retrospective focus (on the 'value' of past innovation) rather than the prospective and motivational focus that is native to the theory of patents.
+Certainly the 'plain language' of the ETSI IPR Policy does not point in that new direction.

-B. "Fair and Reasonable" in the Standards Context Prior to the ETSI IPR Policy
+B. 'Fair and Reasonable' in the Standards Context Prior to the ETSI IPR Policy

-While focusing on the ETSI IPR Policy in our discussion above, we have also cited to ANSIrelated sources where available as providing a separate "datapoint".
-However, the IPR policies of major SSOs are in truth not "independent".
+While focusing on the ETSI IPR Policy in our discussion above, we have also cited to ANSI-related sources where available as providing a separate 'datapoint'.
+However, the IPR policies of major SSOs are in truth not 'independent'.
 No SSO IPR policy adopted in recent decades has arisen ex nihilo; quite the contrary, they are adopted by sophisticated industry participants against a global background of decades of successful precedent.
-In the case of ETSI, the framers of its IPR policy very explicitly picked up the "FRAND" concept from the pre-existent "RAND" policy of the International Standards Organisation (ISO).
-For example, a document submitted by the ETSI Technical Assembly Chairman in 1991 proposed that "The licens[or] is required to grant licences on fair and reasonable non discriminatory terms as for the ISO policy" (12 TA TD 7 4 (attached to ETSI/ GA11(91) TD 20).
-11 Similarly, the ETSI Director submitted the ETSI Annual Report to the 12th ETSI General Assembly in 1992, which stated that ETSI was "developing a policy, based on that of the International Standards Organisation (ISO) and the International Electrotechnical Commission (IEC)" (ETSI/GA12(92)TD 15 6).
-IPR policies very similarly worded to that of the ISO were at that time already in place at other internationally important SSOs as well.
-It is reasonable, then, to suppose that the understanding of technology industry companies as to what "fair and reasonable" meant in this context was informed by the usage in those other SSOs.
+In the case of ETSI, the framers of its IPR policy very explicitly picked up the 'FRAND' concept from the pre-existent 'RAND' policy of the International Standards Organisation (ISO).
+For example, a document submitted by the ETSI Technical Assembly Chairman in 1991 proposed that 'The licens[or] is required to grant licences on fair and reasonable non discriminatory terms as for the ISO policy.'
+Similarly, the ETSI Director submitted the ETSI Annual Report to the 12th ETSI General Assembly in 1992, which stated that ETSI was 'developing a policy, based on that of the International Standards Organisation (ISO) and the International Electrotechnical Commission (IEC)'.
+PIR policies very similarly worded to that of the ISO were at that time already